matt5834/course-in-a-box/modules/harmony/_posts/2000-01-01-approaching.markdown

 4. In your new instrument color all of the consonant notes BLUE.
 Color any dissonant notes RED.

+___
+##What About Different Octaves
+The simplest way of analyzing steps, skips and leaps is to think of the intervals as they relate to the musical alphabet regardless of different octaves.
+For example, we'll treat the interval of a 9th the same as a 2nd or step.
+While these intervals sound very different it is helpful for the young composer to relate the intervals to the musical alphabet only.

+<iframe src="http://static.vexflow.com/embed/articles/2583" width="100%" height="400" frameborder="0" scrolling="no"></iframe>

 <a class="btn btn-primary" href="http://www.noteflight.com/scores/view/38296c5fb414130f631642ddb20da616ea73b0bb"target="_blank"><i class="fa fa-music"></i> Go to your piece and add a 2nd Instrument</a>

 ##Feedback